 *To access Calm Kid Central you must have hospital or extras cover with a child aged 4-11 on your policy, excludes Accident Only cover and Overseas Visitors Health Cover.

-^Some members may be eligible for Medicare benefits for a telehealth consultation with GP2U, in which case GP2U will bulk-bill those members.
-For mental health services, you will need a mental healthcare plan from your GP to access support.
-For all other services, HCF will pay the GP2U consultation fee for a limited time.
-See hcf.com.au/gp2u
+^Some members may be eligible for Medicare benefits for a telehealth consultation with GP2U.
+For all other HCF members with health cover, HCF will pay the GP2U consultation fee for a standard GP consultation (less than 20 minutes) for a limited time.
+See hcf.com.au/gp2u for offer end date.

 ⁺Must have HCF gold level hospital cover for at least 2 months.
 Eligibility is based on clinical need as assessed by PSYCH2U.